-Family's tribute to 'amazing person' Purslow
+Tributes to 'amazing' Purslow after rider's death

 Purslow, from Llanon, Ceredigion died after a crash at Ballagarey during qualifying on Wednesday evening.

-The incident led to the scrapping of the rest of the practice session.
+The incident led to the rest of the practice session being scrapped.

 Paying tribute, his family said the 29-year-old was an "amazing person inside and out" who was "always there for other people".